They Live by Night: Filming

 Filming began on June 23, 1947, with the opening scene, a tracking shot of Bowie, T-Dub and Chickamaw escaping from prison in a stolen car.
-The action sequence was filmed from a helicopter, making They Live by Night the first major studio production to do so, predating James Wong Howe's celebrated final helicopter shot in Picnic by eight years.
+The action sequence was filmed from a helicopter, making They Live by Night the first major studio production to do so, predating James Wong Howe's celebrated finale helicopter shot in Picnic by eight years (1955).
 Four takes were required, and the second take was used in the final cut.

 As Orson Welles had done in his directorial debut, Citizen Kane (1941), also made at RKO for Houseman, Ray experimented with sound and cinematography.
 Ray's biographer noted: "Only Welles similarly tried to define acoustic and even verbal textures as much as the visual."
 Renowned film editor Sherman Todd also urged Ray to experiment and defy convention.
 Exteriors were filmed both on location and at RKO's movie ranch in Encino, but Todd's editing blended the sequences well.

-Filming completed on August 21, 1947.
+Filming completed by August 21, 1947.
 Despite an excellent preview, RKO was unsure about how to market the film and studio head Howard Hughes shelved it for two years before releasing it to a single theater in the UK to enthusiastic reviews.
 The film was finally released in the U.S. in November 1949 under the title They Live by Night rather than the source novel's title of Thieves Like Us.
 The title was determined by audience poll and was favored by Hughes.